Integration Courses

 When you complete the integration course and pass the exam, you will be handed a certificate.
 Remember, you need to keep this certificate in a safe place.

-Even if you are not allowed to participate in an integration course, there are still many other opportunities for you to learn German.
+Even if your application for participation in an integration course is submitted but rejected, there are still many other opportunities for you to learn German.
 In many cities, free German courses are offered by volunteers.
 Many of these courses take place in Initial Reception Centres, shared accommodation facilities or social and cultural organisations.
 You do not need a certificate of entitlement to participate in these courses or meetup groups.

 In addition to free German courses, you can also take advantage of a vast variety of online learning opportunities, including web pages, video tutorials and apps.
 The Goethe Institute and Deutsche Welle are among those German cultural and media institutions which offer online learning materials for German learners.